biodash/biodash.github.io/content/codeclub/S04E15/index.md

 -   A *geom* function, which is basically the type of plot we want to make, such as [`geom_point()`](https://ggplot2.tidyverse.org/reference/geom_point.html) for a scatterplot and [`geom_bar()`](https://ggplot2.tidyverse.org/reference/geom_bar.html) for a barplot.

--   An "aesthetic mapping" that defines which variables (columns) to plot along the x-axis, y-axis, and/or to map colors or shapes too.
+-   An "aesthetic mapping" that defines which variables to plot along the axes.

 For a barplot showing `cut`, our *ggplot2* code would look as follows: